BofA selling three buildings in New York, Charlotte

-The properties are the Fifth Third Center and the Hearst Tower in Charlotte, and 222 Broadway in lower Manhattan, which BofA inherited in the 2009 acquisition of Merrill Lynch, bank spokeswoman Kelli Raulerson said.
+The properties are the Fifth Third Center and the Hearst Tower in Charlotte, and 222 Broadway in lower Manhattan, which BofA inherited in the 2009 Merrill Lynch acquisition, bank spokeswoman Kelli Raulerson said.

 She declined to comment on whether the bank has buyers lined up.